-It is estimated that over 50% of plastic is used only once and then thrown away.
+Scientists estimate over 50% of plastic is used only once and then thrown away.

 How did we get here?

 The truth is plastic is relatively new and invented in the 1950s.
 Made from fossil fuels and cheap to produce, plastic manufacturing proved simple, with a rapid production rate that quickly outpaced many other human-made materials.
 In the beginning, the benefits of plastics revolutionized the health care industry with life-saving devices, made our transportation lighter and more efficient, and protected food from spoiling and contamination.
-However, the easiness of plastic production and its widespread accessibility also led to a throw-away culture.
+However, the easiness of plastic production and its widespread accessibility also led to a throwaway culture.
 Big industries dodged the responsibility to deal with the waste and instead laid that burden on the consumer.
 But asking individuals to recycle more will never be the solution for the magnitude of this problem.
 It is notable that only a fraction of all plastic waste ever produced has been recycled at just 9%, and there are even more complications.

 Right now, you can Sign and Support the Break Free from Plastic Pollution Act.

-Congress is now considering a piece of historic legislation that seeks to meaningfully address the plastic pollution crisis by:
+Congress is now considering a piece of historic legislation that seeks to address the plastic pollution crisis by: